Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: A tentative distinction between WD and NS candidates

 \section{A tentative distinction between WD and NS candidates}

-The distinction between the WD and the NS in our catalogue is not trivial because some WDs were found to have masses greater than the masses of the least massive NSs \citep[e.g.,][]{martinez15,caiazzo21}.
-Furthermore, some compact secondaries with mass typical of NS might be close binaries composed of two white dwarfs.
+The distinction between the WD and the NS in our catalogue is not trivial because some WDs were found by previous studies to have masses greater than the masses of the least massive NSs \citep[e.g.,][]{martinez15,caiazzo21}.
+Furthermore, some compact secondaries with mass typical of NS might be close binaries composed of two WDs.
 Nevertheless, one might be helped in separating the two populations if some orbital properties of the WD binaries statistically differ from those of the NS binaries.

-To explore this possibility, we plot in Figure~\ref{fig:co_e-m} the orbital eccentricity versus the secondary mass for all objects in our compact-object sample, except for the $8$ systems with masses larger than $2.4$ $\solarmass$.
-The figure suggests two clusters of binaries --- one with a typical WD mass of $0.6\,\solarmass$ and low eccentricity, and the other with a typical NS mass of $ 1.2$ $\solarmass$ and higher eccentricity.
+To explore this possibility, we plot in Figure~\ref{fig:co_e-m} the orbital eccentricity versus the secondary mass for all objects in our compact-object sample, except for the eight systems with masses larger than $2.4$ $\solarmass$.
+The figure suggests two clusters of binaries --- one with the typical WD mass of $0.6\,\solarmass$ and low eccentricity, and the other with the typical NS mass of $ 1.2$ $\solarmass$ and higher eccentricity.

+To tentatively divide the sample into WD and NS candidates, we fitted the eccentricity--secondary-mass diagram with a component Gaussian mixture model.\footnote{This was done using \texttt{Scikit-learn} \href{https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html}{GaussianMixture module}.}

+The mean Silhouette similarity score \citep{rousseeuw87} was used to select the number of components in the mixture.\footnote{See the \texttt{Scikit-learn} \href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html}{Silhouette score function}.} The score was calculated using the cosine-distance metric, to favour the masses-eccentricities relation over their actual values.
+The Silhouette score became negative when using more than three Gaussian components, which indicates that the resulting clusters overlap.
+Nevertheless, we emphasise that this is merely a tentative classification, and refer the readers to the caveats discussion in Section~\ref{sec: discussion}.

-To tentatively divide the sample into WD and NS candidates, we fitted a 3-component Gaussian mixture model.\footnote{This was done using \texttt{Scikit-learn} \href{https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html}{GaussianMixture module}.} We used two components to describe the distribution of the low-mass circularized systems (`WD cluster') and another component for the massive eccentric ones (`NS cluster').
+We used two components to describe the distribution of the low-mass circularized systems (`WD cluster') and another component for the massive eccentric ones (`NS cluster').
+The WD cluster is described by